mcrystal1/Cleaning-Data/README.md

 2. merging all files to one data set.
 3. Give appropriate names to all variables.
 4. Extracts only the measurements on the mean and standard deviation.
-5. Ouputs a tidy data set stored in a text file.
+5. Outputs tidy data set stored in a text file.